Compliment your academic journey

 - Show your ability to navigate multicultural settings

-Picture yourself studying how music intersects with behavioral therapy in Argentina, exploring how ancient spiritual traditions impact personal identity in modern India, or tackling an engineering challenge in Dublin.
+Picture yourself studying how music intersects with behavioral therapy in Argentina, exploring healthcare on a Sri Lankan tea plantation, or tackling an engineering challenge in Dublin.

-With IFSA, you can conduct research of your own with faculty experts on a wide range of topics in Argentina, Australia, Chile, China, India, Mexico, Scotland, or Spain.
+With IFSA, you can conduct research of your own with faculty experts on a wide range of topics in Argentina, Australia, Chile, England, Ireland, Italy, Mexico, Spain, or Sri Lanka.
 It’s an exciting opportunity to sharpen your skills in project management, critical and creative thinking, and written and oral communication while you dig deeper into your field of study.

 Protecting workers’ rights in Mexico.
 Cataloging information from an ancient archeological site in Peru.
-Tutoring schoolchildren in Cuba.
+English tutoring for Cuban peers and young professionals.
 These are experiences that show you’re willing and able to contribute, wherever you may be in the world.
 Volunteering is also a meaningful way to get to know the people of your host country and the issues that challenge local communities there.

-Take the first step by scheduling a time to chat with an Admissions Counselor: email@example.com.
+Take the first step by scheduling a time to chat with an Enrollment Counselor: email@example.com.